isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-preroll-ads.md

 ---
 title: VOD playback with pre-roll ads
-description:
-description: In this scenario, pre-roll ads have been inserted before the main content.
+description: An example of how to track VOD content that contains pre-roll ads using the Media SDK.
 uuid: 5d1022a8-88cb-40aa-919c-60dd592a639e

 ---